mheadd/voiceingov.org/_posts/2008-01-01-whats-mime-is-not-yours.md

 Of particular note here is our use of the PHP [apache\_request\_headers()](http://us2.php.net/manual/en/function.apache-request-headers.php) function.
 This function will return an associative array of all the HTTP headers and their values.
 Use of this function is limited, however, to instances where PHP is running as an Apache module.

-In this example, we check specifically for the presence of the â€œapplication/voicexml+xmlâ€ content type in the HTTP headers.
+In this example, we check specifically for the presence of the "application/voicexml+xml" content type in the HTTP headers.
 If we find it, we send back VoiceXML; if not, we simply respond with a 404 error and stop execution of the script.

 This simple example is just one way of ensuring that your VoiceXML code is obscured form prying eyes.
-Its far from perfect â€“ anyone with some chops can easily construct an HTTP request with the appropriate MIME type and look at your VoiceXML code in an effort to footprint your application for possible SQL injection.
+Its far from perfect "“ anyone with some chops can easily construct an HTTP request with the appropriate MIME type and look at your VoiceXML code in an effort to footprint your application for possible SQL injection.

 However, an approach like this one (and those discussed in the previous post) can make life harder for the average web surfer intent on doing a little mischief.
 It might also make it harder for automated vulnerability scanners to footprint your applications.